HVAC Field Service Action Items Guide

 - Increase preventative maintenance outcomes with more communication with your customers, more time spent on servicing assets and finding defects so problems are identified and solved quicker to increase unit efficiency.

-When you structure your workflow in to smaller bites for your technicians they can work methodically through and tick off each item as it is completed.
+ou structure your workflow in to smaller bites for your technicians they can work methodically through and tick off each item as it is completed.
 A brilliant book called The Checklist Manifesto, dives into constructing tight checklists that have been used from surgeons to pilots in reducing errors on the job and in some cases drastically increasing safety and compliance in highly regulated industries.

 Actions items are designed to clearly define a task or a job.
 It can help to add clarity to your workforce and ensure nothing is missed or repeated unnecessarily.
 In the scope of a field service business action items can break down a customer job into smaller and easier to manage parts.